 Image Courtesy Takaharu Yoshida

-The C-3350 is built upon three fairly large circuit boards which span the width of the case.
-A beefy stamped metal cage provides a backbone for the circuit boards, and it appears that the designers wanted the electronics assembly to be very stable and shock resistant, with many rubber blocks positioned strategically to serve as shock absorbers.
-The three circuit boards plug into a hand-wired backplane which provides interconnection and power supply distribution.
-The machine uses small 'pancake' ceramic-cased silicon transistors, identical to those in the Sharp Compet 20, along with other more conventionally-cased transistors with the same part numbers as used in the Compet 20.
-Three are other parallels between this Burroughs-badged machine and Sharp's early calculators, such as the [X] and [÷] keys which have indicators in them which light up to tell the operator when such a function is in progress.
+The C-3350's logic is implemented across three circuit boards that are horizontally oriented, with edge connector sockets toward the rear of the machine that make up the backplane connections between the boards.
+A sturdy stamped metal cage provides a backbone for the circuit boards.
+The electronics assembly is very stable and shock resistant, with many rubber blocks positioned strategically to serve as shock absorbers.
+The three circuit boards plug into a hand-wired backplane that provides interconnection and power supply distribution.
+The machine uses many small 'pancake'-format ceramic encased Silicon transistors made by Nippon Electric Co., Ltd. (NEC), identical to those in many of Sharp's second-generation electronic calculators.
+Along with the pancake transistors, there are also a great many conventionally-packaged Silicon transistors.
+Three are other parallels between this Burroughs-badged machine and Sharp's equivalent, such as the [X] and [÷] keys that have indicators in them that light up to tell the operator when such a function is in progress.

 Circuit Board Detail

 Note mixture of Mitsubishi IC, ceramic "Pancake" transistors, and conventionally-packaged transistors